 9. You are not restricted to your choice of bedding

 Though we do not personally use wood shavings or any paper bedding at Kavee, you may decide to opt for one of these choices.
 C and C cages allow you to pick a bedding option that works best for you and your guinea pigs.
-Fleece liners are often chosen by many guinea pig owners as they are eco-friendly (you can wash them), hypo allergenic, super soft and warm.
+Fleece liners for guinea pigs are often chosen by many guinea pig owners as they are eco-friendly (you can wash them), hypo allergenic, super soft and warm.
 If you prefer to use wood shavings, be sure to dispose the waste in your organic or compost bins.

 10. You can use these cages indoors and outdoors